hermelinstil/event-app/README.md

 event-app
 =========

+### TODO
-Need to change the index.html to fetch from CDN, since the libs aren't included!
+1. Need to change the index.html to fetch from CDN, since the libs aren't included!